marsender/symfony-assetmapper/README.md

 ## Add or remove importmaps

-This will add tailwing in /importmap.php file
+This will add tailwind in /importmap.php file

 ```bash
 bin/console importmap:require tailwindcss